Inflammatory Heart Conditions

 What causes it?

-Inflammatory heart conditions are relatively common and can be associated with infections, such as due to viruses or bacteria, leading to heart damage.
+Inflammatory heart conditions are relatively common and can be associated with infections, such as by viruses or bacteria, leading to heart damage.

 Patients may develop chest pains, breathlessness or palpitations ("racing heart").
-Tiredness is also often experienced.
+Tiredness is also common.

 Sometimes patients can develop heart rhythm distrubances which may lead to dizziness or blackouts.